FrankLef/cookiecutter-proj/README.md

 ![Pre-commit](https://img.shields.io/badge/precommit-2.20.0-blue)
 <!-- badges: end -->

-Cookiecutter for data science projects by Ephel.
+Cookiecutter for simple projects by Ephel.
 This cookiecutter tries to use the most modern Python setup without the full complexity of [Hypermodern Python cookiecutter].

 ## Features

 ### Workflow

-This cookiecutter proposes a workflow organized with [directory structure](#directory-structure). and summarized as follows:
+This cookiecutter proposes a workflow organized with [directory structure](#directory-structure).

-1. **etl**: Extract, transform and load data.
-2. **preproc**: Convert raw data into a usable format.
-3. **features**: Feature engineering.
-4. **models**: Modelization.
-5. **windup**: Final processing and output.

-### Templates

-The cookiecutter is setup as a very small data science project to accelerate the initial project creation.

-* A pipeline file including a command line interface with `argparse` and `winsound`.
-* Preprocessing with files saved using `pyarrow.feather`.
-* A small data simulation with `numpy`, modelized with `statsmodels`.
-* An output file used in creating a report with `quarto`.

-## Acknowledgements

 The overall choices of packages is inspired from [Hypermodern Python cookiecutter].